olvjar/bottl/README.md

 # bottl
-A simple command-line tool written in Rust designed to shorten URLs and generate QR codes for easy sharing and access.
+A simple command-line tool written in Rust designed to shorten URLs, as well read and generate QR codes for easy sharing and access.

 ## Features
 - Convert long URLs into short, shareable links.